How to Get Live Data on TradingView

 Step-by-Step: Getting Live Data on TradingView

-Connect Your Broker for Real-Time Data and Smoother Trading
+Connect Your Broker for Live Data and Direct Trading

 | Broker |